There are times when being in control of the whole software stack is a mixed blessing.

 SBCL Internals Manual, such as

-the clever things done to make slot-value
+the clever things done to make slot-value fast, and specialized

 discriminating functions.
 There are plenty more that are more opaque